Cassata: In Italy

-Unlike the round, traditional shape some cassata are made in the form of a rectangle, square, or box.
+Unlike the round, traditional shapes of cassata are made in the form of a rectangle, square, or box.
 The word box in Italian is cassa, although it is unlikely that the word cassata originated from this term.

 Cassata catanese, as it is often prepared in the Sicilian province of Catania, is made similar to a pie, containing a top and bottom crust, filled with ricotta cheese, and baked in the oven.

 Cassatella di sant'Agata is a similar dessert, but made in a smaller, personal-serving size, with a candied cherry on top, and often a specifically green-colored marzipan.
 It is typically made in Catania for the festival of Saint Agatha.
 The allusion to the female breast relates the specific torture Saint Agatha faced as a Catholic martyr.

 When a cassata is made, layers of gelato can be substituted for the layers of cheese, producing a dessert similar to an ice cream cake.
 The version of the recipe followed in Messina is less sweet than the one used in Palermo.

 In the US

-While there are bakeries in the US making traditional Sicilian cassata, in Cleveland, Ohio, and the surrounding region, the term "cassata cake" uniquely refers to a layered yellow sponge cake soaked in rum or rum syrup, filled with fresh strawberries and custard, and usually decorated with whipped cream and sliced strawberries.
+While there are bakeries in the US making cassata, in Cleveland, Ohio, and the surrounding region, the term "cassata cake" uniquely refers to a layered yellow sponge cake soaked in rum or rum syrup, filled with fresh strawberries and custard, and usually decorated with whipped cream and sliced strawberries.
 This Cleveland cake with the name cassata first appeared in the early 1920s at LaPuma Spumoni & Bakery.

-In Utica, NY the term cassata typically refers to cassata al forno, a baked ricotta cake.
+In Utica, New York, the term cassata typically refers to cassata al forno, a baked ricotta cake.